pomy97/abgrund/README.md

 for you peep digging through the code, 4864770 = ABGRUND

-The Abgrund © 2025 by [pomy97](https://modrinth.com/user/pomy97) is licensed under [Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International](https://creativecommons.org/licenses/by-nc-sa/4.0/)
+The Abgrund © 2025 by [pomy97](https://modrinth.com/user/pomy97).
+All rights reserved.
-The only places I upload my projects are on [Curseforge](https://legacy.curseforge.com/members/pomy97/projects) and [Modrinth](https://modrinth.com/user/pomy97)